 As the kids were finishing their robots, we gradually made our way over to the TV room where we had the Mickey’s Magical Math World app available to play on our iPad.
 Initially, we were worried that only one or two kids would be able to enjoy the app at a time but, with the help of Apple TV’s AirPlay, all the kids enjoyed watching each other play!

 Our boys are still really young so, whether it be the TV or computer, we don’t give them a whole lot of screen time.
-It’s because of that limited access that when we do let them play on the iPad, we are really particular with what we allow.
-Luckily, Disney Imagicademy has paired with top education experts to create some amazing research-driven apps that both parents and children will love!
+When we do let them play on the iPad, we are really particular with what we allow.
+Disney Imagicademy has paired with top education experts to create research-driven apps that both parents and children will love!

 In Mickey’s Magical Math World, there are five sections led by different classic Disney characters.
-From shape recognition to early problem solving, each of the categories cover important math concepts in an easy and fun way.
+Each of the categories cover important math concepts in an easy and fun way.
 This has become both of my boys’ (3 yrs and 5 yrs) go-to game during their allotted screen time.
 Making and playing with the robots in Minnie’s Robot Playground is their favorite.
 We can’t wait to get our hands on the other Imagicademy app, Disney’s Magical Art World!

 Between creating toothpick sculptures, building a robot, eating fraction pizza, and following Mickey around his Magical Math World, we all had such a great time at the Math Party.
-Everyone left with an amazing Disney Imagicademy goody bag with a customized graduation certificate so the math fun could continue at home!
+Everyone left with a goody bag with a customized graduation certificate so the math fun could continue at home!

-I highly suggest you check out the Mickey’s Magical Math World App if you have kids between the ages of 3-8.
+I highly suggest you check out the Mickey’s Magical Math World App!
 It really is such a fun way to practice basic math concepts!
-Also, don’t forget to download the Disney Imagicademy Parents Free App to keep up to date on the latest Imagicademy news, receive free educational activities to do with your kids, and keep track of your children’s progress.
+Also, don’t forget to download the Disney Imagicademy Parents Free App where you can keep up to date on the latest Imagicademy news, receive free educational activities to do with your kids, and keep track of your children’s progress.